doramrx/doramrx/README.md

 ## Hello World!
 I'm Isa 😊
 ### ✨ About me ✨
 - 💻 I’m currently working as software developer at Philips.
-- 🎓 I'm also graduating in Analysis and Development of Systems.
+- 🎓 I'm graduating in Analysis and Development of Systems.
-- 🌱 I’m currently learning Angular Framework.
+- 🌱 I’m also learning Angular Framework.

 ## 🚀 Technologies